Jump to navigation

-Apart from these, it is gathered from archaeological sources that different strata of society donned different kinds of head-dresses.
+Apart from these, it is gathered from archaeological sources that different strata of society donned different kinds of headdresses.
 For example, the archer of Taxila used to wrap his head with a thin strip of cloth.
-The attendant of the archer covered his head with ample piece of cloth which resembled the contemporary head-dresses of an artisan or peasants.
+The attendant of the archer covered his head with ample pieces of cloth which resembled the contemporary headdresses of an artisan or peasant.

 Gupta Period (320 to 550 AD):

 In the Gupta period, only royal entourage and high officials, like the chamberlain, ministers, military officers and civic officials wore turban.
 It had become a distinctive symbol of their respective ranks.
 It could be of fine muslin tied over a large knot of hair at the centre of the forehead or a striped turban worn flat and twisted giving a rope-like effect to the cloth when wound.
 The ministers were often Brahmins with their hair shorn keeping only the ritual top knot.